Ethan--The Story Behind the Story

 Then, in 2010, as my family and I were moving and I was clearing files from a worn out computer, I stumbled across it.
 Why had I abandoned this story that I had felt so utterly compelled to write--this story that Ethan and this mother had never even heard?

-And then I realized--it needed music; the language that transcends all time and space and speaks to us regardless of who we are or where we come from.
-Because for me, music is the balm that heals the body, comforts the spirit and knits us together in humanity.
+And then I realized--it needed music; the language that speaks to us regardless of who we are or where we come from.
+Music is the balm that heals the body, comforts the spirit and knits us together in humanity.

 I am still looking for Ethan so that I can finally show him the story I wrote for him.